Neath Port Talbot Steelers: History

-Aberavon Fighting Irish were formed in 2003 and joined the newly formed Welsh division of the Rugby League Conference.

-The club rebranded as Neath Port Talbot Steelers in 2007.
-The Steelers soldiered through many storms only to record two wins during the league fixtures, however, this was enough to cement a place in the first round of the play-offs.
-They turned over Torfaen Tigers to progress to the semi-final against the Titans in Newport.
-The match against the Titans however, proved to be a bridge too far as the Steelers were well beaten on the day.
+The club was founded in 2007.
+The Steelers only recorded two wins during the league fixtures, however, this was enough to qualify the first round of the play-offs.
+They defeated Torfaen Tigers to progress to the semi-final in which they lost to the Titans in Newport.

-The 2008 campaign was to be of a different set of fortunes for the Steelers.
-A lot of work had been made to see an improvement, with better standing in the league and a step forward, however with much disruption off the field with many players out injured for most, and in some cases, the entire season and a couple away with international duty and losing key backroom staff for some of the season, it took its toll on the field.
-Only one win was recorded in what was a long and hard-fought season.
+The 2008 campaign was unsuccessful with only one win was recorded during the season.

 The 2009 season saw them only one game in the whole campaign.
-They were struck with ground issues and injuries which led them to have the worst season in history.
 The junior sides had very good seasons with the U15's winning the league, and the U17's coming runners-up.
-This will put the Steelers in good sted for the future.

 The 2010 season was slow starting due to the league kicking off late as several West Wales clubs failed to complete any fixtures.
-The Steelers narrowly lost the first two fixture against Merthyr Wildcats and Dyffryn Devils, then with a late recruitment push dominated the remaining fixtures with good wins over Torfaen Tigers and revenge over Dyffryn Devils, the Wildacts couldn't play the repeat fixture to union players having commitments.
-The grand final was the Steelers versus Tigers where the Steelmen won 42-10 at the Gnoll.
+The Steelers narrowly lost the first two fixture against Merthyr Wildcats and Dyffryn Devils, then with a late recruitment push dominated the remaining fixtures with good wins over Torfaen Tigers and revenge over Dyffryn Devils, the Wildcats couldn't play the repeat fixture due to union players having commitments.
+In the Welsh Conference Championship final, the Steelers won 42-10 against Torfaen Tigers at the Gnoll.